algonacci/restaurant-recommendation-v1/README.md

-# restaurant-recommendation-v1
+# Mood Based Food Recommender

-Mood based restaurant recommendation
+It recommends restaurants in New Delhi based on User Moods and Other Filters.